TPN GENERAL FAQs

 The TPN Platform will undergo ongoing development, and intends to add training courseware, security resources, and real-time security alerts.

 The first class of TPN Qualified Assessors will be recruited and tested in March 2018, with Beta-testing of key vendors beginning in April 2018.
 Full roll-out of the TPN program is scheduled for June 2018.

 Where can I find out more?

-Contact your current MPAA and/or CDSA security representative for more information
+Contact your current MPA and/or CDSA security representative for more information